 Also, because experience tells us that most people don’t actually know what the Diploma units will involve, we’ll give you a printable checklist that will show what you are likely to be “in for”.

 The Units of Study

-The Dual Diploma of Business Administration/Leadership & Management includes 12 Units of Competency.
+The Dual BSB50415 Diploma of Business Administration/BSB51915 Leadership and Management includes 12 Units of Competency.
 (We allow up to 15 as part of the standard fee.)

 Pathways into the qualification

 There are no prerequisite requirements for individual Units of Competency.
 It is certainly preferable for you have relevant work experience, and access to a workplace, prior to enrolling.
-However, if you don’t currently have access to a workplace, you are welcome to discuss options, such as a simulated work environment, with your trainer prior to enrolling.
+However, if you don’t currently have access to a workplace, you are required to discuss options, such as a simulated work environment, with your trainer prior to enrolling.
 Further details about the resource requirements are available as part of the Suitability Self-Assessment Checklist.
 If you have any doubts about your access to suitable resources, then please discuss these with us prior to enrolling.

 Pathways from the qualification